Vichare-Prasad/Web_Scraping-_using_python_and_BeautifulSoup-pydentiic-/README.md

-# If you wan to Scrape a Website:
+# If you want to Scrape a Website:

 **1.use API**